shirlaine/portfolio/README.md

 - Blog section with Authentication using 'devise' gem
 - Contact page using 'simple_form' gem

+Other notable actions:
+- Switch database from sqlite to postgressql
+- Deploy to heroku

 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.